 Significant Travel Days

-As the busy summer travel season gets underway, more than 200 million people are expected to travel this season.
+Summer travel season is one of the busiest times of the year to navigate through airports.
 TSA reminds passengers to prepare for the airport security check-in process before arriving at the airport.
 Passengers who are prepared for security before they reach the checkpoint help make the process easier for themselves and other passengers.
 In an effort to alleviate confusion at the security checkpoint, it is important to remember the following tips:

 As part of TSA’s risk-based security approach, the agency has implemented changes in screening protocols that strengthen aviation security by better focusing its resources and, at the same time, improving the travel experience for lower risk passengers.
-Summer travelers may be able to take advantage of these modifications at airports across the country.
+Summer travelers may be able to take advantage of these risk-based security initiatives at airports across the country.

 Travelers or families of passengers with disabilities and medical conditions may call the TSA Cares helpline toll free at 855-787-2227, 72 hours prior to traveling with any questions about screening policies, procedures and what to expect at the security checkpoint.
 A TSA Cares helpline representative is available during all TSA Contact Center hours.